ParallelUniv3rse/kb-adaa-wiki/Migration-to-new-api-portal.md

 ### 2. New Client registration v2

 - Mandatory
-  - Rename the header apiKey to apiKey
+  - Rename the header x-api-key to apiKey
   - secton contacts.email
 - New url: <https://client-registration.api-gateway.kb.cz/v2>
 - v1 will be operational until 31.1.2024